jchooch/jchooch.github.io/index.md

   </div>
   <div class="col">
     <p>
-    Hello.
+    Hello, there!
     </p>
     <p>
     Are you lost?
     </p>
     <p>
-    I am.
+    I am...
     </p>
     <p>
-    Lost in SCIENCE!
+    Lost in *SCIENCE*, that is...!
     </p>
     <p>
-    But no, I really am lost.
+    But no...
+I really am lost.
     </p>
     <p>
     In neuroscience and biology and computer science.